-The Group believes that the judgments concerning the recognition of an indication of possible impairment and impairment loss, as well as estimates of recoverable amounts, are reasonable.
-However, due to the fact that these estimates include uncertainties, if unpredictable changes to assumptions, etc., lead to changes in estimates related to assessing non-financial assets, this may result in additional impairment losses in the future.
+The Group believes that the judgments concerning the identification of impairment indicators and the recognition of impairment loss, as well as the estimates of recoverable amounts, are reasonable.
+However, as these estimates include uncertainties, if unpredictable changes to assumptions, etc., lead to changes in estimates related to assessing non-financial assets, this may result in additional impairment losses in the future.